hewisaurus/PrancingTurtle/GettingStarted.md

  The **archiveFolder** value should have a trailing backslash (\) but the **watchFolder** and **extractionFolder** values should not.

 These folders must all exist before the application runs, or it will exit.
+Also, if any of the folders used by this application are in protected locations, you'll want to run the app as an administrator (UAC)

+### AutoParser

+Similar to AutoExtracter, this application has a config file that it reads from when it's initialized, **AutoParser.exe.config**.
+On top of the connection string, the only setting you need to configure is the **watchFolder**, which should be the same path as the **extractionFolder** for the AutoExtracter application.

 **TO ADD: AutoParser needs the folder databaseimport**